 We begin on time and end on time and contact outside of our weekly scheduled weekly hour together is not permitted.
 The session time is adhered to weekly and if someone needs to cancel I request a weeks notice - the individual tells me in their session that they will not be present for the next session.
 This is about respect.
-Missed sessions without any explanation or cancellation incur the full charge of the fee.
+Missed sessions without any explanation or cancellation incur the full charge of the fee - without exception.
 If therapy sessions are missed habitually - the reasons will be discussed at length in the hopes of reaching resolution, however if the behaviour cannot be resolved termination may follow as an individual may not be ready to engage in therapy and the door is left open to reengage in the future.

 If I am will be away on holiday or for professional reasons I will give advance notice of the planned absence.

 The therapeutic alliance is created on mutual trust and respect.
 Consistency and regularity in attendance is key and commitment essential in order for therapy to be successful.

 Participation in the therapeutic process is entirely voluntary.
 These guidelines ensure a good framework and are conducive to ethical practice.

 As the treatment progresses and nears completion, we have a final session to review and give time for reflection, closure and "good-byes".

 Therapy is ultimately about assisting the individual to cultivate more awareness of the Self; not only focusing on problem / unhealthy life pattern identification but also educating, and empowering.
 Psycho-education can be hugely empowering and can aid insight and awareness.
 Developing an awareness of strengths and inner resources is also hugely important.

 Therapy takes courage, commitment and a lot of hard work.
 Lasting change takes effort and time.
 If you want to change, it will happen.
 The only requirements necessary are the desire to change, a commitment to change and time.